SimonDele/School-projects/README.md

 # School-projects

-List of some interesting projects completed while being at INSA Rouen Normandie.
+List of some interesting projects completed while being at INSA Rouen Normandie in **Applied Mathematics** department.

 ## 2019 - Final year